How to Receive Disability Benefits for Mesothelioma

 - Had a job that paid into Social Security

 - Are unable to work for at least 12 months because of a medical condition

 Along with your application, include medical documentation such as doctor’s notes, bloodwork results and any medical proof outlining why you cannot work.

 Filing an appeal or trying to obtain disability benefits can be overwhelming if you are trying to do so yourself.
 Do not go it alone.
 Instead, seek out a skilled attorney to advise you and walk you through the application process.

 If you or loved one has been diagnosed with mesothelioma are applying for SSD benefits or have been denied benefits, speak to a Social Security disability attorney today.
-Contact Phillips Disability for a free case review.
+Contact Dayes Law Firm PC for a free case review.